portellam/generate-evdev/README.md

 ## 2. Download
 - To download this script, you may:
+  - Download the ZIP file:
+    1. Viewing from the top of the repository's (current) webpage, click the green `<> Code ` drop-down icon.
+    2. Click `Download ZIP`.
+Save this file.
+    3. Open the `.zip` file, then extract its contents.

   - Clone the repository:
     1. Open a Command Line Interface (CLI).
       - Open a console emulator (for Debian systems: Konsole).